 1. Simple, linear, flow.

 At the first pitch we have limited time and also want to respect yours, plus we don’t know your market or business anywhere near as well as you do.
-Here is a suggested flow and sequence we find can help us rapidly understand the opportunity:
+Here is a suggested flow and sequence for you to run through in the first 5 minutes that we find can help us rapidly understand the opportunity:

 - The market / sector you are in

-- Your product/service including business model (how you make your $)
+- The business model (how you make your money)

-- How your find leads, and how you convert them into paying customers
+- How you find leads and how you convert them into paying customers

 - Competitors and comparisons